babelouest/glewlwyd/docs/GETTING_STARTED.md

 #### Register new user plugin

 This plugin allows new users to register to the Glewlwyd service and create a new account.
-New users may need to confirm their e-mail, set a password to register and/or authentication schemes such as OTP, Webauthn or TLS Certificate, depending on the configuration.
+New users may need to confirm their e-mail, set a password to register and/or authentication schemes such as OTP, WebAuthn or TLS Certificate, depending on the configuration.

 Read the full [documentation](REGISTER.md).